 In many cases, with an acute injury, a patient will be swollen when they come into their first orthopedic visit.
 In this case, they are sometimes put in a compression splint for 1-2 weeks, or a temporary cast, which will become loose as the edema resolves, and have to be replaced at the follow up visit.

-With ActivArmor, the exact same process occurs, except when the swelling goes down, the patient will undergo a safe, touch-free, 30 second scan for an ActivArmor device and placed back into their temporary solution (compression/temp splint or bi-valved and wrapped cast) for 3-4 business days until the device arrives at the clinic.
+With ActivArmor, the exact same process occurs, except when the swelling goes down, the patient will undergo a safe, touch-free, 30 second scan for an ActivArmor device and placed back into their temporary solution (compression/temp splint or bi-valved and wrapped cast) for as little as 3-4 business days (depending on shipping method chosen) until the device arrives at the clinic.
 (ActivArmor provides free temp splints to the clinic for use during this turnaround time.)
 The appointment time is greatly reduced, as the patient does not need to have a cast applied and wait for it to dry, and the clinic does not have to have any supply inventory or staff time for prep, application of the cast and clean-up.

 When the device arrives, the patient will need to stop into the clinic to have their ActivArmor device popped on, and the fit confirmed, in moments.
 Patients will not have to have their casts cut off and re-applied for each subsequent exam and x-ray, and will not have to have any additional appointments for replacement of their cast due to sweat, wet cast, skin irritation or smell.
 In addition, patients requiring a splint for continued support through the healing phases, will not have to pay for or be fitted with a second splint, as ActivArmor easily transitions from a non-removable cast to a removable splint.